 In October 2013 and again October 2014, I traveled to a remote area in Nanga, Uganda in East Africa to teach at Grace Day School and Orphanage.
 Living and teaching in a village with no electricity or plumbing, I quickly adapted to a very different (but very wonderful!) way of life.
 I spent my days teaching world history, geography, health/anatomy and arts and crafts to over 150 students while helping care for the 14 boys and girls who live full-time at the orphanage.
 Of all the subjects I taught, the hands down favorite was arts and crafts.
 The kids loved coloring, creating dolls, decorating masks and making their creations come to life.
 For each trip I was fortunate enough, through the incredible generosity of many donors, to raise $1,500-$2,000 to purchase educational supplies and equipment for the orphanage and day school.
 I returned again in March of 2016, bringing supplies and spending time with the kids.
 It’s safe to say Uganda is a home away from home for me!

 A second cause that is near and dear to my heart is the award winning non-profit, Pin-Ups for Vets.
-Through fundraisers and the sale of pin-up calendars, Pin-ups for Vets has raised over $50,000 to assist our veterans and active duty military.
+Through fundraisers and the sale of modest and classy pin-up calendars, Pin-ups for Vets has raised over $55,000 to fund our various veteran and troop initiatives.
 These funds have been allocated to purchase much needed rehab equipment for our veterans, send care packages to our troops overseas, and aided the pin-ups in visiting thousands of veterans at their bedside since 2006.
-In the 2015 calendar, I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and am also featured in the photo for November 2016.
-Since becoming affiliated with the organization in 2014, I personally have visited seven VA hospitals and nursing homes, attended seven different veteran events, and participated in nine fundraisers helping the non-profit raise thousands.
+I was immensely proud to be chosen as Miss February 2015 in the Pin-Ups for Vets calendar and have been featured in November 2016, 2017, and 2018.
+You can help our mission by purchasing a calendar at pinupsforvets.com and if you put a note in the message box, I'd be happy to sign it for you!
+Since becoming affiliated with the organization in 2014, I personally have visited tens of VA hospitals and nursing homes, attended numerous veteran events, and participated in many fundraisers helping the non-profit raise thousands.
 Being a veteran myself, I deeply cherish the time I get to spend with my brothers and sisters.